wilko2587/Riley2/PROTOCOL.md

 - Use VSCode **Testing Explorer** to run all tests
 - Fix failures until all pass — do **not** rollback unless explicitly told

+### 2.1.
+On Starting a Task
+When beginning work on a task, checkpoint, or low-level item:
+- Update status to `in-progress` in `ROADMAP.md` and change emoji to 🟧
+- Begin tracking progress in `copilot_status.md`
+- Make an initial entry in `GPTLOG.md` indicating the task has started
+- Create a new branch named `task/TASK-###` if working on a new TASK
+- Highlight the currently active item in `ROADMAP.md` with amber background and black text

 ### 3. On Completion (`✅ PASS`)
 - Mark `[x]` in `ROADMAP.md` next to the task
 - Append a `GPTLOG.md` entry
 - Generate a release note in `releases/TASK-###.md`
 - Commit using format: `TASK-###: <summary>`
 - Push

+### 3.1.
+On Low-Level Task Completion
+When completing a low-level task (`lowlevel.*`) within a larger checkpoint or high-level goal:
+- Update status to `completed` in `ROADMAP.md` and change emoji to 🟩
+- Append the completion to the current task's entry in `GPTLOG.md`
+- Create or update release notes in `releases/TASK-###.md` with completed work
+- Add a commit identifier that references the task (e.g., "TASK-002: Completed lowlevel.compare_email_mock_vs_real")
+- Commit and push the changes using the same identifier

 ### 4. On Failure (`❌ FAIL` or `⚠ RETRY`)
 - Do not commit code